Tyks23/anagrams-back/README.md

 ### Backend

-The webapp requires the following to be installed on the system before it can me started:
+The webapp requires the following to be installed on the system before it can be started:
 PHP - https://www.php.net/downloads.php
 Composer - https://getcomposer.org/download/
 PostgreSQL - https://www.postgresql.org/download/